Blog > Articles

 GLP-1 agonists act in many tissues of the body, including the gut and brain, to help decrease hunger and thus food intake.
 This hormone works by slowing down the emptying of your stomach, so food stays in your stomach longer which leads to longer feelings of fullness.
 It also sends signals to the brain that the stomach is full which reduces the amount of food you eat.
 Additionally, GLP-1 agonists increase insulin release in response to eating and regulate blood sugar, which can reduce cravings for high-calorie foods.
 GLP-1 agonist medications mimic all of these mechanisms, which combined with lifestyle changes can lead to weight loss.

-The use of FDA-approved weight loss medications such as GLP-1 agonists can be an appropriate weight loss tool when used along with lifestyle changes like healthy nutrition, increased physical activity, and mindset shifts.
+The use of FDA-approved weight loss medications such as GLP-1 agonists can be an appropriate weight loss tool when used along with lifestyle changes like behavioral health changes, nutrition, and increased physical activity.
 A healthcare provider can review your medical history to determine if a weight loss medication like a GLP-1 agonist is right for you as part of a comprehensive medical approach to weight loss.

 While there are several types of GLP-1 agonists used off-label for weight loss, there are currently three GLP-1 agonists approved by the FDA for weight loss: Zepbound™ (tirzepatide), Wegovy® (semaglutide), and Saxenda® (liraglutide).
 Both medications have been found to be effective in promoting weight loss when combined with a reduced calorie diet and increased physical activity.